benmassey96/Welcome/README.md

 ### Hi there 👋

+I'm Ben, an aspiring Software Engineer from Hereford, UK.
+I've completed Codecademy's Full Stack Engineer course, so I've dabbled in a lot.
+I tend to lean towards favouring front-end development, with a fondness for game development, as a bit of a gamer myself.

+- 🔭 I’m currently working on a map application called Gazetteer!
+- 🌱 I’m currently learning React.
+I have touched on it before, but I realise how crucial it is, so I'm looking to hone my skills
+- 👯 I’d love to collaborate on front-end projects
+- ⚡ Fun fact: I'm a huge Star Wars fan, so much so that I have a Star Wars tattoo!

 <!--
 **benmassey96/benmassey96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.